junnunkarim/dotfiles_home/README.md

 <details>
 <summary><h4>Reveal stuffs that needs to be implemented</h4></summary>

-- [ ] Modify the `stow.sh` script to add options to setup dotfiles for specific window manager
+- [x] rewrite `stow.sh` script to python and add options to setup dotfiles for specific window manager

 </details>